CanNRT Research Forum: Distinguished Speaker Series | Bilingual experience and cognition in autism

 Language: English

-Format: Hybrid (via Zoom & in-person at the De Grandpré Communications Centre, The Neuro)
+Format: In-person at the De Grandpré Communications Centre, The Neuro

 Audience: CanNRT and TACC Members*